waprin/waprin.github.io/about.md

 operations professionally, I consider myself decent at frontend development.
 I also have non-trivial machine learning experience, mostly just implementing off-the-shelf algorithms.

-Like many engineers, I get easily distracted by new, shiny things.
-These days, I'm heavily inspired by IndieHackers and working on a small project I will release soon.
-I am also excited about blockchain and hoping to learn more about it in the years to come, especially Ethereum and Solana.
+These days, I'm very interested in developments around blockchain, web3, and ethereum.

 # Personal

-My legal first name is William, which is why some of my online aliases start with the letter 'w'.
+My legal first name is William and middle name is Arthur which is why I use 'waprin' as my online identifier in some places.

 I live in San Francisco with my wife, daughter, two sphynx cats, and bernedoodle.

 Sometimes you might run into me surfing at Pacifica or Santa Cruz or snowboarding in Tahoe.

-I also have a SoundCloud where I produce silly electronic music every now and then.
-I used to link it from this site, but I've decided that my music is bad enough that if you want to hear it, you'll have to ask.

 # About This Site